bbannier/umler/README.md

     % umler -c ClassToDocument *.cpp -d db.sqlite

-If subsequent are given the same database parses will reuse in creation the descriptions, and the database will contain results from all parses.
+If subsequent invocations are given the same database parses the database will contain results from all parses.
 This allows to iteratively enhance descriptions.